linux-test-project/kirk/README.md

 Quickstart
 ==========

+The tool works out of the box by running `runkirk` script.
+Minimum python requirement is 3.6+ and *optional* dependences are the following:

+- `asyncssh <= 2.13.1` for SSH support
+- `msgpack <= 1.0.5` for LTX support

-To install `kirk`, please consider the following procedure:
+To install `kirk` via pip, please consider the following procedure:

     # clone repository
     git clone git@github.com:acerv/kirk.git